MamadJufri/MamadJufri/README.md

-- 👋 Hi, I’m @MamadIdrus
+- 👋 Hi, I’m Mamad
-- 👀 I’m interested in Gaming
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning drawing
+- 🌱 I’m currently learning NLP
-- 💞️ I’m looking to collaborate on Youtube
 - 📫 How to reach me in Postmail?

 <!---